Board members of Texas electrical grid operator resign after deadly winter storm, power crisis

 The nonprofit has been raked over the coals over the last week after an Arctic blast across the Deep South left more than 80 dead.

-In their own letter, 16 Texas mayors called on Magness to address their "deficiencies," and wrote in favor of a full public airing and action from state leadership -- though Houston's Democratic Mayor Sylvester Turner said the Public Utility Commission of Texas is just as responsible for the loss of electric power.
+In their own letter, 16 Texas mayors called on Magness to address their "deficiencies" and wrote in favor of a full public airing and action from state leadership -- though Houston's Democratic Mayor Sylvester Turner said the Public Utility Commission of Texas is just as responsible for the loss of electric power.

 Lawsuits have been filed against ERCOT in response to the crisis.
 However, whether or not ERCOT can be held liable remains unclear and the Texas Supreme Court is expected to decide whether or not it is entitled to sovereign immunity.